Fzwsk/SysAdm-Doc/README.md

 # System Administrator
-This repo just for keeping documents from job as a System Administrator
+This repo contains documentation about working as a System Administrator.